dansmyers/Networks/Sprint-3-Sockets_and_Apps/Deliverables/README.md

 # Deliverables

+## REST

+Summarize the principles of a REST API.
+Explain how an application that sends JSON formatted text over HTTP satisfies each of the principles.

 ## SDN

 Do some reading in the textbook on software-defined networking.
 The key phrase that must be memorized and chanted by all SDN acolytes is